Guidelines for MS degree studies in the Genetics, Genomics & Bioinformatics program (Revised April, 2025).

 The graduate program in Genetics, Genomics and Bioinformatics is based on the principle that the most effective curriculum is one that emphasizes self-study, in-depth discussions and problem solving.

-The first year curriculum follows much of the PPBS program.
-This includes one-semester of fall courses in the Principles of Biochemistry, Cell Biology, and the Essentials of Genetics and Genomics.
-In spring of year 1 the students will take Introduction to Bioinformatics and Computational Biology as a GGB required course.
-Other required and elective course are described below.
+The first-year curriculum includes required classes in Genetics, Genomics and Bioinformatics with elective courses across the biomedical sciences.
+The required and elective course are described below.
 The training program provides a variety of research-related experiences for the graduate student which includes a Program seminar program of visiting scientists and a Presentation Seminar course.
 The Presentation Seminar provides experience not only in reading, evaluating and presenting current research papers but also in oral presentation of scientific work.
 All students are required to attend Program seminars regularly throughout their training.

 During their first or second semesters, students will be assisted in developing an original research proposal, which they will defend before their Research Advisory Committee (RAC).
 Preparing an original research proposal provides an opportunity to apply and sharpen a combination of the skills acquired throughout the first year of the program.
 This program is designed to prepare students for their research work and for the continual learning process of a career in science.
 The largest part of developing into a productive research scientist occurs during the research for the thesis or project.

 Matriculating students pursue a course of study that will lead to a MS degree.
-Students are admitted through direct application to the program via UB Graduate School Application Manager.
+Students are admitted through direct application to the program via UB Slate.
 The MS degree requires a minimum of 30 credit hours.
-Matriculating students are divided into two categories: full-time students and part-time students.
-Parttime students are full-standing students who would ordinarily be accepted into full-time study, but because of circumstances, e.g. holding a job, wish to study part time.

 This status is reserved for students who are not seeking a degree at this university but wish to take Genetics, Genomics and Bioinformatics courses.
 Such individuals should provide evidence of meeting course prerequisites.
 The non-matriculating student status is granted for a one-year period, but may be renewed.
 A non-matriculating student who wants to enter a degree program, must have a complete application for matriculation considered by the GSC.
 Transfer of credits obtained during non-matriculating status to a matriculating degree program is not automatic, but may be granted upon review by the GSC.

 During the first semester, students are normally advised on academic matters by the Administrator of the GGB program and can also ask the Program director or GGB Steering committee members for advice.
 Students are strongly encouraged to consult with GGB faculty, to determine those who may become thesis/project mentor, before they begin classes.
-In their 1st semester, students will choose their research adviser/mentor.
+At the start of their first semester, students will choose their research adviser/mentor.
 Students are expected to start working in their mentor’s laboratory as soon as it is chosen.

 The MS degree requires a minimum of 30 credit hours.